 Step 2: Reset your Mac's NVRAM

 NVRAM is helpful to retain the information while power is turned off.
-If you experience issues related to these settings or others, resetting NVRAM might help.
+If you experience issues related to these settings or others, resetting NVRAM might be helpful to get your Mac to recognize the external hard drive.

 - 1. Shut down or reboot your Mac.